-He added that retail trade turnover also exceeded expectations, with a real growth of 14%, indicating strong domestic demand.
+He added that retail trade also exceeded expectations, with a real growth of 14%, indicating strong domestic demand.

 This path, he pointed out, ensures the continuation of the downward trajectory of public debt, which has been reduced from 44.4% of GDP in 2025 to around 41.7% of GDP currently.